junjiehe96/UniPortrait/README.md

-UniPortrait is an innovative human image personalization framework that customizes single- and multi-ID images in a unified manner, providing high-fidelity identity preservation, extensive facial editability, free-form text description, and no requirement for a predetermined layout.
+UniPortrait customizes single- and multi-ID images in a unified manner, providing high-fidelity identity preservation, extensive facial editability, free-form text description, and no requirement for a predetermined layout.

 ---